35 °F / 2 °C

 Inside Passage is a popular Alaskan coastal cruise itinerary route for oceangoing ships.
-The scenic cruising along a network of passages weaving through Alaskan islands, the largest of which are Chichagof, Baranof and Prince of Wales (see the map below).
+Inside Passage AK is best known for the scenic cruising through straits and along Alaskan islands, the largest of which are Chichagof, Baranof and Prince of Wales (see the map below).
 The route extends from southeastern Alaska (USA) through western British Columbia (Canada) to Washington (USA).
-Vessels using the cruise route are able to avoid open ocean's bad weather and visit some of the isolated Alaskan communities.
+Vessels using this shipping route are able to avoid open ocean's bad weather and visit some of the isolated Alaskan communities.

-It is generally accepted that Inside Passage starts in Washington's Puget Sound and extends north, first along the coast of British Columbia and then Alaska Panhandle.
-During the Klondike Gold Rush it was one of the sea routes from California and Seattle carrying prospectors north.
+It is generally accepted that Inside Passage starts in Washington's Puget Sound and extends north, first along the coast of British Columbia and the Alaska Panhandle.
+During the Klondike Gold Rush, it was one of the sea routes from California and Seattle WA carrying prospectors north.

-The portion of the route belonging to British Columbia has up to 40,000 km (25,000 miles) of coastline.
-It includes the protected Strait of Georgia between B.C. mainland and Vancouver Island, Johnstone Strait between mainland and Vancouver Island, as well as a short stretch along the more exposed and wider Hecate Strait close to Haida Gwaii (formerly Queen Charlotte Islands).
-Northwards from Fitz Hugh Sound the route is sheltered through the various large islands in the area such as Pitt Island and Princess Royal Island.
+The route's portion that belongs to BC Canada has coastline approx 40,000 km (25,000 mi).
+It includes the protected Strait of Georgia (between BC mainland and Vancouver Island), Johnstone Strait (between mainland and Vancouver Island), as well as a short stretch along Hecate Strait (close to Haida Gwaii Islands).
+Northwards from Fitz Hugh Sound, the route is sheltered through various large islands - like Pitt Island and Princess Royal Island.

-The Alaskan portion of the Passage extends 800 km (500 ml) from north to south and 160 km (100 miles) from east to west.
-The region encompasses 1,000 islands, 24,000 km (15,000 ml) of shoreline and thousands of bays and coves.
+The Alaskan portion of the Passage extends 800 km (500 mi) from north to south and 160 km (100 mi) from east to west.
+The region encompasses 1,000 islands, 24,000 km (15,000 mi) of shoreline and thousands of bays and coves.
 While Alexander Archipelago in Alaska offers some protection from the Pacific weather, much of the area suffers from strong semi-diurnal tides that can create extreme 9 m (30-foot) differences between high and low tide.
 Careful piloting is required in many places in order to not hit underwater obstructions.

-The Inside Passage is a well known destination for outdoor enthusiasts.
-The coastal mountain ranges and the islands make for great wildlife viewing and opportunities for boating, kayaking, fishing, hiking and camping.
+The Inside Passage is a well-known destination for outdoor enthusiasts.
+The coastal mountain ranges and the islands make for great wildlife viewing and outdoor travel activities such as boating, kayaking, fishing, hiking, camping.

 Inside Passage cruise terminal